nation3/law/Constitution.linked.md

 ## Binding Effect of Designated Smart Contracts
 a) The results of operation of the Designated Smart Contracts shall be determinative of the rights and obligations of, and shall be final, binding upon and non-appealable by each Citizen with respect to the DAO.
-#) In the event of any conflict or inconsistency between Smart Contracts entered by Parties and Nation3 Jurisdiction Agreements entered by the same Parties, the outcome enforced by the Smart Contracts shall prevail.
-Notwithstanding the foregoing, Parties might opt out of such behavior by including a clause specifically determining their preference in their Nation3 Jurisdiction Agreement.
+#) In the event of any conflict or inconsistency in a contract entered between Parties and regulated by both a Smart Contract and a Nation3 Jurisdiction Agreement, the outcome enforced by the Smart Contract shall prevail.
+Notwithstanding the foregoing, Parties might opt out of such behavior by including a clause specifically determining their preference in a Nation3 Jurisdiction Agreement.

 ## Citizenship
-All Citizens consent to and agree to become legally bound by this Constitution, enforceable in accordance with its terms under the laws of the Nation3 Jurisdiction.
+All Citizens consent to and agree to become legally bound by this Constitution.

 ### Identity
 Each Citizen shall be uniquely identified and referred to by their Passport held on their Ethereum Account.
 Every Citizen shall use their Ethereum Account for interactions with the DAO.